Graffiti artists thrive in reform-era Myanmar

 For decades Myanmar was a dictatorship where pervasive surveillance by military spies meant even "tagging", the quickly drawn signature found in graffiti worldwide, was too risky.
 That began to change when a semi-civilian government took power in March 2011.

-It has freed political dissidents, legalised trade unions and improved relations with the West, and the once-ubiquitous government spies have all but vanished.
+It has freed political dissidents, legalized trade unions and improved relations with the West, and the once-ubiquitous government spies have all but vanished.
 Emboldened, street artists are hitting Yangon to comment on everything from power shortages to money-laundering.

 Their number has doubled to about 50 in the past year, says Aung, a painter and freelance graphic designer who has documented the rise of street artists.